-A student who previously attended VGCC but has not enrolled for a period of one year or more must submit a new application for admission and may need to update residency classification through RDS.
+A student who previously attended VGCC but has not enrolled for a period of one year or more must submit a new application for admission and update residency classification through RDS.
 Applicants must complete the regular admissions requirements as stated under the General Admissions Procedures.
 Students who have not attended in the last 3 years or more must complete New Student Orientation.

-A former student will not be readmitted until all former and current indebted obligations to any program or activity under the administrative jurisdiction of the College have been satisfied.
+A former student will not be re-enrolled until all former and current indebted obligations to any program or activity under the administrative jurisdiction of the College have been satisfied.

 Students seeking readmission into Health Sciences programs must meet additional requirements.
-Students may contact the Health Sciences Admissions Coordinator for details concerning these requirements.
+Students may contact the Health Sciences Career and Success Coach for details concerning these requirements.